-As a result, when considering all freeway widening upon reconstruction proposed in the Preliminary Plan-including this segment of IH 43-the proportion of minority population within a half-mile and quarter-mile of a freeway widening exceed that of the non-minority population: 14 percent minority and 9 percent non-minority within one-half mile and 7 percent minority and 4 percent non-minority within one-quarter mile.
+As a result, when considering all freeway widening upon reconstruction proposed in the Preliminary Plan-including this segment of IH 43-the proportions of minority population within one-half mile and one-quarter mile of a freeway widening exceed that of the non-minority population: 14 percent minority and 9 percent non-minority within one-half mile and 7 percent minority and 4 percent non-minority within one-quarter mile.
 Similar conclusions are reached for families in poverty.
-If the widening of IH 43 is not included in the plan, then the proportion of non-minority population within a half-mile and quarter-mile of a freeway widening exceed that of the minority population: 7 percent non-minority and 5 percent minority within one-half mile and 3 percent non-minority and 2 percent minority within one-quarter mile.
-Again, similar conclusions are reached for families in poverty.
+If the widening of IH 43 is not included in the plan, then the proportions of non-minority population within one-half mile and one-quarter mile of a freeway widening exceed that of the minority population: 7 percent non-minority and 5 percent minority within one-half mile and 3 percent non-minority and 2 percent minority within onequarter mile.
+Similar conclusions are reached for families in poverty.